Ethiopian passport

-The Ethiopian passport is a travel document issued to citizens of Ethiopia for international travel.
+The Ethiopian passport is a identity document issued to citizens of Ethiopia to facilitate international travel.
+Ethiopian passports are valid for worldwide travel and facilitate the access to consular services whilst abroad.

 The document is a biometric machine-readable passport with a burgundy cover with the text "Federal Democratic Republic of Ethiopia" above the coat of arms, and the text "passport" below it in Amharic and English.
 The passport is valid for 5 years and contains 64 pages.

 History

 Nelson Mandela was clandestinely issued an Ethiopian passport in 1961.
 He used it to travel around the world until his arrest.
-He never obtained a South African passport by the Apartheid regime, and only got his first after his release in the 1990s.
+He never obtained a South African passport from the Apartheid regime until February 19, 1990 – eight days after he was released from 27 years in jail.

+In 2025, biometric passports contracted with Toppan Security Ethiopia began being issued, with a full release starting in October.

 Visa requirements

-As of 1 January 2017, Ethiopian citizens had visa-free or visa on arrival access to 37 countries and territories, ranking the Ethiopian passport 96th in terms of travel freedom (tied with Kosovan, Lebanese and South Sudanese passports) according to the Henley visa restrictions index.
+As of 2024, Ethiopian citizens had visa-free or visa on arrival access to 47 countries and territories, ranking the Ethiopian passport 93rd globally according to the Henley passport index.